 Symptoms also vary based on the variant or strain of COVID.
 They usually occur within 2-14 days of being exposed to the virus, although more recent variants have been spreading more easily and quickly

-The concern, of course, is that those who don't have symptoms can unknowingly pass the disease on to other people, especially those who could get very ill.
+Many people don’t experience any symptoms of COVID and, therefore, don’t know they are infected and could pass it on to others.The concern, of course, is that those who don't have symptoms can unknowingly pass the disease on to other people, especially those who could get very ill.

-These complications are more common in older adults and those with existing health conditions, including heart disease.
+Complications are more common in older adults and those with existing health conditions, including heart disease.